 Whopping 64% of Americans Say They 'Definitely' Or 'Probably' Would NOT Support Trump For President in 2024: AP Poll

-Category: News & PoliticsVia: jbb • one month ago • 317 comments
+Category: News & PoliticsVia: jbb • 4 months ago • 317 comments

 By: Alex Griffing (Mediaite)

 A new Associated Press-NORC Center for Public Affairs Research poll out Wednesday found that former President Donald Trump is increasing his grip on the Republican Party but still distancing a majority of the American electorate.